-As we start to see our economy restart and our lives slowly get back to normal, its been great to see the real estate industry snap back to life.
+As we start to see our economy restart and our lives slowly get back to normal, it’s been great to see the real estate industry snap back to life.
 While no-one has a crystal ball and can foresee what the economic fallout will look like over the next six to twelve months, we are certainly seeing some encouraging activity.
 For now, this is what we are seeing.

 The Residential Market

 With the return to open house inspections and live onsite auctions, we are seeing a pick-up in activity in the market.
-Our Buyers Agents saw long lines at inspections last Saturday and properties are trading.
+Our Buyers Agents reported long queues at inspections last Saturday and properties are trading.
 Two properties exchanged on Monday after being listed for 8-10 days.
-This pick-up at open houses is a combination of pent up demand and people are just keen to get out and about with restrictions easing.
+This pick-up at open houses is a combination of pent up demand and people keen to get out and about with restrictions easing.
 A local agent was quoting $950k for a 1 bedroom, 1 bath property in Bellevue Hill and has now lowered it to $880k.
 An Elizabeth Bay studio apartment was quoted at $600k and has now been lowered to $560k.
 Both have converted from private treaty to auction this week.

 According to Domain.com.au, more than 13% of property listings in Sydney and 10.7% in Melbourne had their prices discounted in April.
 This was up from 6.7% and 3.7% per cent respectively from April 2019, equating to nearly double the number of discounts in Sydney and almost three times the amount in Melbourne.

 Damien Cooley stopped by our office last week and gave us some facts and figures regarding new auctions.
 The restrictions were lifted on Sunday 3 May and he saw 70 new auctions booked in for the following two weeks.